tutukin/grunt-proxy/README.md

 An optional hostname at which the proxy accepts connections.

+##### options.keepalive
+Type: `Boolean`
+Default value: false

+An optional parameter to specify that the proxy should continue running.

 #### Proxy options

 All options except for the abovementioned are passed to http-proxy's `proxy.createServer(options)` method.
 Please refer to [http-proxy][] documentation.